2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Not Ritualistic

 We should fellowship with the Lord, even regarding our waking up early.
 This should not be something which we do solely out of our natural self.
-We need the Lord to open our ear in the morning; we need learn to take the Lord as our full supply.
+We need the Lord to open our ear in the morning.
+The Lord may lead us to a particular verse, song, or bring up something to confess or petition concerning.

 ### Prepare Yourself Practically

 Change out of pajamas, stand up, sit up straight, etc. Don't remain lying down.
 Remember that morning revival is a meeting with God.
+One's attire and deportment is also a reflection of their inner being.

 ### Enjoy the Word

 Exercising one's spirit to pray-read and to enjoy the Word is an easy way to get out of the mind and turn to God.
-It is difficult
+It is the word that the Lord speaks to use that is Spirit and life (John 6:63).